splunk/public-o11y-docs/_includes/gdi/java-requirements.rst

-The agent of the Splunk Distribution of OpenTelemetry Java supports the following Java versions:
+The agent of the Splunk Distribution of OpenTelemetry Java is compatible with the following Java versions:

 - Java 8 starting from 8u40 (8u262 for AlwaysOn Profiling)
 - Java 11 and higher LTS versions